dvnguyen02/RAGMail/README.md

    DEFAULT_TEMPERATURE = 0.6
    ```

-   **Note**: For Gmail, We advise you to use an App Password instead of your actual password.
+   **Note**: For Gmail, we advise you to use an App Password instead of your actual password.
 Click here to find where your app password located [App Password](https://support.google.com/accounts/answer/185833?hl=en)

 ## Usage